jmolloy19/StockWatch/README.md

 -n, --nyse          Also scans all stocks on the NYSE.
 (Only scans NASDAQ by default)

 -w, --write-file    Writes historical data of each stock to a .csv file.
-Files are stored in directory
-                    a .csv file.
                     Files are stored in directory ./DataFiles (which will be created if it doesn't exist already).

--r, --read-file     Reads historical data from files in DataFiles directory instead of making API calls.
+-r, --read-file     Reads historical data from files from .csv files instead of making API calls.
-                    Can only use this option if previously ran with '--write-file'.
+                    Can only use this option if previously ran with '--write-file' option.
 ```
 ### Usage Examples